kaspromonti/Data_Condas_Project_2/README_edit.md

  * Perception of Corruption

 The scores are based on individuals’ own assessments of their lives using the Cantril Ladder (scale from 0-10), where the top represents the best possible and the bottom the worst possible life for themselves.

- ## Objective
-The objective is to create a product that will help a person determine in which country they would be the happiest living.

  # Our Approach
 Using the WHR as our baseline for happiness, we supplemented the 6 criteria, seeking additional preferences the user may want to consider when determining their optimal living locale.
 Using the various resources listed below, 6 additional happiness factors are to be evaluated: